nathansam/nathansam.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: "<b>Affiliations:</b> MRC Human Genetics Unit & Centre for Genomic and Experimental Medicine"
+subtitle: "<b>Affiliations:</b> Centre for Genomic and Experimental Medicine and MRC Human Genetics Unit"

 profile:
   align: right